6+ ways to celebrate the season on the south side of the Twin Cities metro area.

-Bring your lawn chair to Buck Hill for the all new Buck Concert Series and ride a sound wave back to the ‘80s.
+Bring your lawn chair to Buck Hill for the second annual Buck Concert Series and ride a sound wave back to the ‘80s.
 This second year event promises three nights of ‘80s rock musical performances exclusively for adults age 21 and older.
 Sing along, sip cocktails and groove to the beat this July.
 Lou Gramm will take the stage Thursday, July 11; Don Felder on Friday, July 12; and The Guess Who will close out the festival on Saturday, July 13.
 Local bands will offer additional entertainment on all dates.
 Arrive early to decide where you want to hang out on the grounds when you’re not roaming among the food trucks, beverage carts and other vendors.
 Black Diamond Restaurant will serve as an exclusive area for VIP ticket holders; among the perks of these limited VIP tickets is the chance to meet band members.
 But every ticket holder will be able to enjoy the time-traveling vibe of this totally righteous new fest.

 All summer long, free entertainment is staged at Nicollet Commons Park in the Heart of the City, Burnsville’s green space in its walkable downtown area.
 The park, open daily from 5 a.m. to midnight, features a 250-seat amphitheater for concerts and events, though you’re also welcome to sit anytime to nibble on a picnic lunch or enjoy the water fountain that flows from late May through late September.
 Weekly events include Flicks on the Bricks & Friday Fest evenings that help kick-start the weekend as local student bands perform, food trucks gather, and a classic movie is projected outdoors.
 The Thursday Rockin’ lunch hour concerts are geared toward elementary-aged audiences while the New Spaces concerts on Sunday evenings starting at 7 p.m. are for all ages with musical styles ranging from jazz to gospel, symphony to rock and roll.